 Fishes of Fairfax County

-- The American eel is a type of fish that live in fresh water and breed in the ocean (also known as a catadromous fish) whose distribution in the county is limited by Great Falls on the Potomac River and by the dam at the Occoquan reservoir.
+- The American eel is a type of fish that lives in fresh water and breeds in the ocean (also known as a catadromous fish) whose distribution in the county is limited by Great Falls on the Potomac River and by the dam at the Occoquan reservoir.

 - The margined madtom is a small catfish species whose intolerance of urbanization has limited its distribution to parts of the county with less development and to the larger rivers where the effects of urbanization are lessened by the size of the stream.

-The fish listed below were collected by the staff of Fairfax County’s Stream Quality Assessment Program from 1999 -2010.
+The fish listed below were collected by the staff of Fairfax County's Stream Quality Assessment Program from 1999 thru 2014.
 The fish are listed by common and scientific names.

 For more information, please email the Stormwater Planning Division or call 703-324-5500, TTY 711.